ordina-jworks/ordina-jworks.github.io/_posts/2020-07-28-10-Best-Practices-In-UX-UI-Design.md

 When possible, also try to mention any form errors while the user is entering the data.
 Whether it be the phone number format or a password that is too short, anything that can be detected should immediately be communicated to the user instead of waiting until the user clicks 'Submit'.

+Now, I said *'usually'* at the beginning of this section.
+There are of course a few exceptions.
+One of them is the FAQ page.
+If you want to provide quite some questions and answers, it's best not to throw it all into one big overview.
+A good idea here would be to provide all the possible questions in a list and make these questions clickable.
+The answer should then only show up after the user has clicked on the question.
+This will provide a clean, clear, concise and easy to browse FAQ page for your user, even though there are a few more clicks involved.

 ## 9. Dropdown lists
 Dropdown lists are simple to implement and easy to use so they are present on countless websites.
-The key here is to only start using dropdown lists when we're talking about seven or more options.
+The key here is to only start using dropdown lists when we're talking about five or more options.
 When there are less options present, radio buttons might be a better choice for you so the user can see all the available options immediately.

 ## 10. Include visual indicators of length and size